-- In the last 14 days, have you had any symptoms of COVID-19, including fever, cough, shortness of breath, general malaise, muscle aches, loss of sense of smell or taste, diarrhea, nausea or have you felt unwell or had a runny/stuffy nose, sore throat, or sneezing? - □ Within the past 14 days, have you been caring for, or living with, someone diagnosed with COVID-19 or who has symptoms of COVID-19? - □ Within the past 14 days, have you been advised to quarantine because of an exposure to COVID-19? - Within the last 14 days, have you attended any large indoor or outdoor events where social distancing was not easy to adhere to or mask use was not universal (e.g. protest, rally, church service, party, etc.)? - Within the last 14 days have you visited a COVID-19 'hotspot'?
-If yes, where? \\\\\\ - □ None of the above apply to me
+In the last 14 days, have you had any symptoms of COVID-19, including fever, cough, shortness of breath, general malaise, muscle aches, loss of sense of smell or taste, diarrhea, nausea or have you foltowers like a head a more sufety of the second as a second through a second as 2 felt unwell or had a runny/stuffy nose, sore throat, or sneezing?
+Within the past 14 days, have you been caring for, or living with, someone diagnosed with COVID-19 or who has symptoms of COVID-19?
+Within the past 14 days, have you been advised to quarantine because of an exposure to COVID-19?
+Within the last 14 days, have you attended any large indoor or outdoor events where physical distancing was not easy to adhere to or mask use was not universal (e.g. rally, religious service, party, etc.)?
+Within the last 14 days have you visited a COVID-19 'hotspot'?
+If yes, where?
+None of the above apply to me